Social Entrepreneur | Restaurateur

 Mark Brand is one of North America’s foremost social entrepreneurs.
 With 11 businesses under his belt, he is an example of a new form of leadership that encompasses good in every step.
 Determined to breathe new life into our struggling and disjointed communities through his work in social impact business, Brand shares his message on the importance of sustainable business models that make a difference, while also creating successful bottom lines.

-Eight years ago, Brand took over Save On Meats, a Vancouver-based institution that has provided food security and access since 1957.
+Several years ago, Brand took over Save On Meats, a Vancouver-based institution that has provided food security and access since 1957.
 In 2013, he created The Token Program, an alternate currency to feed those in need without a cash exchange.
-Since then, more than 125,000 tokens have been redeemed, filling 125,000 empty stomachs, and creating a quarter million interactions between those who have and those in need in Vancouver.
+Since then, more than hundreds of thousands of tokens have been redeemed, filling empty stomachs, and creating a interactions between those who have and those in need in Vancouver.
 The Token Program has launched with partners from San Francisco to Nova Scotia.

-Along with overseeing the five impact companies under the MB Inc. umbrella, Brand is a Stanford fellow, professor of innovation at the University of Southern California, and an executive chef for The American Refugee Committee.
+Along with overseeing five organizations under the MB Inc. umbrella, Brand is a Stanford fellow, professor of innovation and design thinking, and has served as executive chef for the American Refugee Committee and Pope Francis’s Climate Challenge.
 It’s through his cooking, advocacy, systems design, and love for his community that he’s found a unique balance in business and purpose.

 Brand has recently been appointed Chair of the United Nations Catalyst team focusing on food security, and the impacts of current systemic structures on the most marginalized.
 At the root of everything he works on, his belief is that the solutions are all attainable with deep cooperation and the understanding there is no “Us and Them, only Us.”